fastlane/docs/docs/actions.md

 Key | Description
 ----|------------
-  `keychain_name` | Keychain the items should be imported to `keychain_password` | The password for the keychain.
+  `keychain_name` | Keychain the items should be imported to `keychain_path` | Path to the Keychain file to which the items should be imported `keychain_password` | The password for the keychain.
 Note that for the login keychain this is your user's password `certificate_path` | Path to certificate `certificate_password` | Certificate password